DarkDevRBLX/TextPYOS/README.md

 - Then, run the command "pyinstaller --onefile yourscript.py" (Replace yourscript.py with whatever version of TextPYOS you're trying to download.)

-- Locate the file "dist" (if you cannot find it, try "pyinstaller yourscript.py" (Replace yourscript.py with whatever version of TextPYOS you're trying to download.)
+- Locate the folder "dist" (if you cannot find it, try "pyinstaller yourscript.py" (Replace yourscript.py with whatever version of TextPYOS you're trying to download.)

 - Execute the .exe